IC 1101

 IC 1101 is a class S0 supergiant (cD) lenticular galaxy at the center of the Abell 2029 galaxy cluster.
 It has an isophotal diameter at about 123.65 to 169.61 kpc.
-It possesses a diffuse core which is the largest known core of any galaxy to date, and also hosts a supermassive black hole that is one of the largest black holes known.
+It possesses a diffuse core which is the largest core of any galaxy known to date, and contains a supermassive black hole, one of the largest discovered.

-The galaxy is located at 354.0 Mpc from Earth.
-The galaxy was discovered on 19 June 1790, by the British astronomer William Herschel.
+IC 1101 is located at 354.0 Mpc from Earth.
+It was discovered on 19 June 1790, by the German-British astronomer William Herschel.